 With DCC, the soundcard is not a decoder and cannot trigger sounds directly from the controller.
 Therefore the above methods are used to trigger the sounds.
 Some decoders have a servo output which can be used to trigger sounds from the controller buttons by using a servo switch.
 They may also have a constant DC power output which can replace the battery if it is in the voltage range 8 to 24 volts.
 These connection options are shown below:

-technically difficult and you should only attempt it if you are very familiar with your decoder and the setting of CVs.
+decoders also have function outputs which can be used to trigger sounds.
+However, this is technically difficult and you should only attempt it if you are very familiar with your decoder and the setting of CVs.